-In this half or full day workshop, learn what it takes to design a production-ready voice interface.
+In this full day workshop, learn what it takes to design a production-ready voice interface.

 Designing for voice interaction can be an intimidating concept for a generation of designers trained primarily in visual principles and patterns.
 But there’s a greater need for voice designers than there are folks experienced in voice design.
 Join us and see how the skills you already have can translate to this evolving design specialty.
 In this workshop, you’ll learn the basics of voice design and apply those skills to plan your own voice app or skill.